-Prince Andrew has lots of bad friends, but Jeffrey Epstein has to be the worst.
-Epstein, an American billionaire, was convicted in 2008 of running a teenaged sex ring from his many estates.
+Prince Andrew has lots of bad friends, including Jeffrey Epstein.
+Epstein, an American billionaire, was convicted in 2008 of running a teenage sex ring from his many estates.
 His Caribbean property, for example, was known as "Orgy Island," and he often "recruited" young girls and procured them for his adult friends.

 This conviction apparently didn't stop Prince Andrew from ending the friendship.
 In 2011, the two buddies chatted together while they walked through New York's Central Park.
 His friendship with Epstein is one of many factors that led to Prince Andrew's resignation as trade envoy.

 Months after Epstein allegedly took his own life in prison, Andrew released a statement that he would "step back from [his] public duties" as a royal.
 Andrew announced the decision on November 20 following a controversial interview in which he candidly discussed his relationship with Epstein.